TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 - UFS211: Port of 2.11BSD's UFS Filesystem.
 	- Independent of UFS

-- VM: Updates to the VM Layer (Contains portions of NetBSD's UVM)
+- VM: Updates to the VM Layer
 	- Planned:
-		- VM Overlays (OVL): A re-implementation of 2.11BSD's use of Overlays (See below: OVLSpace)
-		- VM Extents: A VM extension of extents
+		- VM Extents: VM Memory Management using extent allocation (See: "/devel/vm/extents")
-		- Segmented VM Model (A Hybrid UVM & VM): 3 Segments:
+		- Segmented VM Model (A Hybrid of UVM & VM): 3 Segments:
-			- VMSpace: The current VM
+			- VMSpace (aka VM): The current VM
-			- AVMSpace (Anonoymous VM): All anons, amaps & aobjects
+			- AVMSpace (aka AVM): All anons, amaps & aobjects (See: "/devel/vm/avm")
-			- OVLSpace (Overlay VM): A portion of physical memory with vm like features (See: "/devel/vm/ovl")
+			- OVLSpace (aka OVL): A portion of physical memory with vm like features (See: "/devel/vm/ovl")

-- MISC:
-	- Crypto
-	- MPX: Multiplexors
-		- A reimplementation of multiplexors from the V7 and early BSD's
+					- A re-implementation of 2.11BSD's use of Overlays
-		- Two concurrent versions (being considered):
-			- MPX: BSD Sockets as base (Currently)
-			- MPX-FS: A filesystem, with multiple possible variations
-				- Implement in the VFS layer.
-To provide multiplexors across filesystems
-				- Independent Filesystem